RishiHazra/rishihazra.github.io/_posts/2024-04-28-post-citation.md

     </div>
 </div>

+Here's a scenario: a robot is tasked to deliver a cup for a drink, but the cup is already occupied by tableware.
+If the robot can't empty the cup itself, what's it to do?
+Stuck with a predefined domain, a classical planner is restricted to the predefined objects (cups and glasses) it in its [domain file]((https://planning.wiki/ref/pddl/domain)).

+Enter the LLM planner, a true out-of-the-box thinker [[1]](#1).
+Drawing from its world knowledge, it might suggest, "How about a bowl?"
+As humans, we know a bowl can function much like a cup — in technical terms, they have similar *affordances*.

-We will mainly compare LLM Planning with Classical Planning approaches.
-Classical Planning approaches generally require a predefined [domain file, for e.g. defined in Planning Domain Definition Language (PDDL))](https://planning.wiki/ref/pddl/domain).
+[//]: # (We will mainly compare LLM Planning with Classical Planning approaches.
+Classical Planning approaches generally require a predefined [domain file, for e.g. defined in Planning Domain Definition Language &#40;PDDL&#41;&#41;]&#40;https://planning.wiki/ref/pddl/domain&#41;.
 That is not the case with LLMs.
 Owing to its internet-scale training, LLMs acquire vast world knowledge that can be utilized to plan in the world.
 Here's an example where the robot needs to deliver a cup for drinking, however the cup is already occupied by tableware.
 Let's assume the robot lacks to ability to empty the cup, can it adapt its plan to accommodate another object that is NOT a cup or glass.
 As humans, we know that a bowl can also be utilized since it has similar *affordances*, however the knowledge of the classical planner is restricted to the confines of the PDDL domain file -- hence, *closed-world*.
-However, an LLM can utilize its world knowledge for open-world planning [[1]](#1).
+However, an LLM can utilize its world knowledge for open-world planning [[1]]&#40;#1&#41;. )

 <div class="row">
     <!-- Full width image -->